lawsonkeith/Teleop/README.md

 2. fftest /dev/input/event3
 3. jstest /dev/input/js0
 4. ls /dev/input
+5. I didn't have to install anything in linux, all the pain was in windows.

 ##Installing video streaming on the pi
-To do this it's best to run a lower res to get a ffaster update, I run at 320x240 and zoom in on the web page.
+To do this it's best to run a lower res to get a faster update, I run at <320x240 and zoom in on the web page.

 1. Make sure you have an updated version of Raspberry PI's OS.
 2. Install libv4l-0 package, available in Raspbian: sudo aptitude install libv4l-0.